 Zapier AI

-Connects 5,000+ apps with AI-powered workflows.
-You can build simple SEO automation: new keyword opportunity → generate brief → assign to writer → publish.
-Limited compared to custom solutions but fast to deploy.
+Connects many apps with AI-powered workflows.
+You can build lightweight SEO automation such as new keyword opportunity to brief creation to writer assignment to publish step.

 Pricing: $29-$299/month